mdolab/OpenAeroStruct/coupled_README.md

 - `coupled_plotdata.m` plots the wings mesh, force vectors, and moment vectors in 3D.
 This is still a work in progress.

 For a full example of solving the aerostructural coupled system by iterating until both arrays convergence, see the `run_coupled.m` Matlab script.

-## Known Issues

-* Aerostructural optimization sometimes fails to converge for certain geometries.
-The example provided in `run_aerostruct.py` should converge.
-* Aerostructural optimization using multiple lifting surfaces does not converge.
-* The residual of the structural system solution for very large problems is sometimes too large and prevents convergence of the optimization problem.
-* Internal documentation is lacking.
-* `plot_all.py` does not correctly display multiple structural components, but does work for multiple surfaces if using only aerodynamic optimization.
-* Multiple surface optimization for structures is not optimally coded.